-There are many advisors that sell themselves on being able to help you remain invested by “talking you down” when you panic and want to sell everything in a severe market downturn, but there are plenty of stories where this failed to happen.
+There are many advisers that sell themselves on being able to help you remain invested by “talking you down” when you panic and want to sell everything in a severe market downturn, but there are plenty of stories where this failed to happen.
 It’s often just a sales pitch to convince you to continue paying them thousands of dollars a year.
-I’ve met people who went to their advisor during the GFC to sell everything and move to cash, and the advisor did it without a word.
-Other times the advisor tried to talk the client down, but they never educated the client about the nature of the stock market and the client’s fears made it impossible to be talked out of.
+I’ve met people who went to their adviser during the GFC to sell everything and move to cash, and the adviser did it without a word.
+Other times the adviser tried to talk the client down, but they never educated the client about the nature of the stock market and the client’s fears made it impossible to be talked out of.
 Your best way forward is self-education — to understand the volatile nature of the stock market and that remaining invested in tough times is the way you earn the higher return of growth assets.

-To wrap up the last question Do you need an advisor to manage your portfolio? the answer is a resounding no. Although, the initial setup may be useful.
+To wrap up the last question Do you need an adviser to manage your portfolio? the answer is a resounding no. Although, the initial setup may be useful.
 After that, managing a passive index-based portfolio requires very little work.
-You can easily manage it yourself through a broker which is much cheaper than a wrap account, and they don’t charge ongoing fees or offer financial advisors a way to set up automated payments to themselves from your portfolio each month.
+You can easily manage it yourself through a broker which is much cheaper than a wrap account, and they don’t charge ongoing fees or offer financial advisers a way to set up automated payments to themselves from your portfolio each month.
 Yes, you read that right, and we will get to that next.